DefinitelyRealGameCompany/toy-azure-game-platform-orchestrator/REPO-TODO.md

 - Clean-up (self-destruct) script
   - From local repo or created repo
 - Abstract cloud-specific logic
-- Isolate and switch to plug-in for any extra smart repo workflow steps
+- Isolate and switch to plug-in for any extra smart repo github action workflow steps
 - Pass full set of explicit versions through - improve this interface and echo chosen version set
   - Add a versioning paradigm to infra-live templates since this is not supported by github
 - Thorough tracing for full process